This tutorial demonstrates how to show precedent tracer arrows (showing which cells the current cell depends on) in Excel.

-1. The first step is to select a cell for which you want to show precedent tracer arrows.
+- The first step is to select the cell for which you want to show precedent tracer arrows.
 In this example, it’s cell F8, which is the sum of cells F2:F6.
 Each of these cells is calculated as a sum from its row: F2 is the sum of B2:E2, F3 is the sum of B3:E3, etc.

-Precedent tracer arrows will appear for the selected cell.
-You can see below, for this example, that there are five cells that make the value of the selected cell.
-(F2:F6).
+Precedent tracer arrows appear for the selected cell.
+You can see below, for this example, that there are five cells (F2:F6) that make the value of the selected cell.

-3. If there is more than one layer, you can click on Trace Precedents again and it will show other layers with new tracer arrows.
+- If there is more than one layer, you can click Trace Precedents again and it shows other layers with new tracer arrows.